honeycombio/workshop-advanced-instrumentation/03-span-events/README.md

 ## Java

-The `span.addEvent()` method is overloaded to add events by just name, or to add one with 1 or more attributes.
+The `span.addEvent(name)` can be used to add a simple event with just a name.
+The method is overloaded with `span.addEvent(name, attributes)` to add an event with 1 or more attributes.

 ## Go

-The `span.AddEvent()` is a variadic function which can receive a set of optional EventOption.
-You can use
+The `span.AddEvent(name, options)` is a variadic function which can receive a set of optional EventOption parameters.
-`trace.WithAttributes(...)` as an EventOption to set attributes on a span event.
+You can use `trace.WithAttributes(...)` as an EventOption to set attributes on a span event.